sodadata/docs/soda/supported-data-types.md

 # Data types

-Soda SQL supports the following data types in columns it scans.  <br />
+Soda supports the following data types in columns it scans.  <br />
-Currently, Soda SQL does *not* support complex data types.
+Currently, Soda does *not* support complex data types.

 ### Amazon Athena